 Performance With Adapters for the EF to the EOS R

-Because there were so few native mount RF lenses available when the camera was originally introduced, it was important for Canon to find a solution to combine current EF lens packages alongside their first full-frame mirrorless camera.
+Because there were so few native mount RF lenses available when the camera was initially introduced, it was important for Canon to find a solution to combine current EF lens packages alongside their first full-frame mirrorless camera.

-The second adapter, which follows the same idea as the base adapter but also includes a control ring that can be customized, has an even longer name than the first adapter, and is called the Canon Control Ring Mount Adapter EF-EOS R.
+The second adapter, which follows the same idea as the base adapter but also includes a control ring that can be customized, has an even longer name than the first adapter and is called the Canon Control Ring Mount Adapter EF-EOS R.

-The shooting speed as well as the buffer
+The shooting speed, as well as the buffer

 Examining the Image’s Quality

 Impressive picture quality could be seen in the photographs produced by combining the EOS Ra with the 85mm F/1.2L lens.
 Each exposure lasted for thirty seconds, and there was very little noise even though ISO 800 was used.